chinapedia/wikipedia.abstract.en/Page/Horsepower.md

 Metric horsepower (PS, cv, hk, pk, ks, ch)

-Horsepower_plain.svgs by 1 metre in 1 second.]]
+s by 1 metre in 1 second.]]
 The various units used to indicate this definition (_PS_, _cv_, _hk_, _pk_, _ks_ and _ch_) all translate to _horse power_ in English.
 British manufacturers often intermix metric horsepower and mechanical horsepower depending on the origin of the engine in question.
 Sometimes the metric horsepower rating of an engine is conservative enough so that the same figure can be used for both 80/1269/EEC with metric hp and SAE J1349 with imperial hp.

 DIN 66036 defines one metric horsepower as the power to raise a mass of 75 kilograms against the Earth's gravitational force over a distance of one metre in one second:[20] = 75 ⋅m/s = 1 PS.
 This is equivalent to 735.499 W, or 98.6% of an imperial mechanical horsepower.